The Best Healthy Fats for Smoothies to Elevate Your Nutrition

 Flaxseeds

-Flaxseeds are another excellent source of plant-based omega-3s (specifically ALA), along with fiber and lignans compounds with antioxidant benefits.
-They have a slightly nutty flavor and blend well into berry and nut-based smoothies.
+Flaxseeds are another solid plant-based source of omega-3s, along with fiber and antioxidants.
+They have a mild, slightly nutty taste that blends well with most ingredients.

 Hemp Seeds